linhhoang-ex/linhhoang-ex.github.io/_portfolio/portfolio-1.md

 </style>
 </head>
 <body>
-<div>n this capstone, we collect a record for each payload carried during a SpaceX mission into outer space.
+<div>In this capstone, we collect a record for each payload carried during a SpaceX mission into outer space.
 We then build several machine learning models to predict whether the Falcon 9 first stage will land successfully.</div>
 <br/><img src='/images/spacex-landing.gif' width='500'>
 </body>
 </html>